danielfoehrKn/kubeswitch/hooks/README.md

 For example, the below configuration uses an inline command to garbage collection temporary kubeconfig files every 6 hours.

 ```
-kind: SwitchConfig
+kind: K8ctxConfig
 hooks:
   - name: inline
     type: InlineCommand
     execution:
       interval: 6h
     arguments:
-      - "/Users/<your-user>/go/src/github.com/danielfoehrkn/kubeconfig-switch/hack/switch/switcher clean && echo ' Garbage collection complete.'"
+      - "/Users/<your-user>/go/src/github.com/danielfoehrkn/k8ctx/hack/k8ctx/switcher clean && echo ' Garbage collection complete.'"
 ```

 ### Hook State

 To remember the last execution time for hooks, a file is written into the state directory.
-The default location for the hook state files are at `~/.kube/switch-state` or can be set with `--state-directory`.
+The default location for the hook state files are at `~/.kube/k8ctx-state` or can be set with `--state-directory`.